kingjinho/android_notes/Splash-Screen/README.md

 - App icon w/o background: 288 X 288dp, fit within a circle of 192dp in diameter
 - If specification is not met, anything outside a circle will be masked

-# Animation, and its launch sequence
+# Animation and its launch sequence
 - Animated is embedded within the following launch sequences:
     1. Enter Animation
        - Not customizable since it is controlled by the system